hungcq/knowledge-repo/it/microservices-patterns/structure.md

 # Structure
 ## Outline
-- Preface:
-  - History of microservice architecture
-  - The problems & how they will be addressed in the book
-  - Reason to organize the book around patterns
 - Chap 1 & 2:
   - Basic concepts
   - Problem of monolithic, when and why to use microservice architecture